Northern Mariana citizenship and nationality: Establishing citizenship for the Northern Mariana Islands (1948–1986)

 In 1948, the US Congress passed resolutions to assume legislative power over the Territory until such time as a Territorial legislature was established.
 The proposed legislature was to be elected by citizens who were eighteen years or older.
 The 1952 Code of the Trust Territory conferred citizenship upon each national of the Trust Territory of the Pacific Islands.
 That year, a Territorial Advisory Council was created to assist administrators in developing legislation for the territory.
 From the 1950s, the Territory had been divided into seven districts and in 1969 was fixed at six – The Marianas, the Marshall Islands, Palau, Ponape, Truk, and Yap.
-These were administrated from Hawaii until 1954 and then from Guam until 1962, when the administrative headquarters moved to Saipan.
+These were administered from Hawaii until 1954 and then from Guam until 1962, when the administrative headquarters moved to Saipan.
 That year a District Legislature was established for the Mariana Islands, and voters who were residents participated in electing officials.

 Though an organic law for the Territory had been introduced repeatedly from 1949, no bill was successful in the US Congress.
 From 1962, in a series of consultations with representatives of the various districts, a charter to establish the Congress of Micronesia was drafted.
 It called for a bicameral legislature with two delegates for each district represented in the House of Delegates and proportional representation of delegates in the General Assembly.
 Secretary of Interior Order No. 2882 of 1964 established the provisions for the Congress of Micronesia and fixed the voting age and residency requirements for voters.
 The Secretarial Order authorized the Territorial Congress to create additional qualifications so long as they did not impose electoral discrimination based upon traditional caste, class, or status designations.
 Qualified candidates were defined as citizens of at least twenty-five years old, who had been citizens for five years and residents of their district for at least one year.
 In 1965, the Congress of Micronesia was convened.